 I love movies with a passion and I adore the cinema – one of my very favourite things to do in fact.
 I love sneaking off in the middle of the day and watching a good film in a practically empty cinema.
 So this is a difficult one.
 But I guess the films I can watch and never get bored of are: Field of Dreams (baseball film with Kevin Costner in far too tight Levis), When Harry Met Sally, Jerry Maguire, Manchester by the Sea, Spirited Away, The Wizard of Oz.
 I especially love all sports films, strange but true.
 And true life dramas also, good romcoms (some of them are dire) and documentaries.
 OK, I’ll stop now!

 Just one?
-I’ll give you a few - Anne Tyler, Dr Seuss, Richard Scarry, Marian Keyes, Roddy Doyle, John Green (American YA author).
-And books - the poetry of Raymond Carver, 84 Charing Cross Road by Helene Hanff and finally One Day by David Nicholls.
+I’ll give you a few - Anne Tyler, Dr Seuss, Richard Scarry, Roddy Doyle, Kate DiCamillo (American children's writer).
+And books - the poetry of Raymond Carver, 84 Charing Cross Road by Helene Hanff, and finally, One Day by David Nicholls.
 For more, see below.

 Apart from home, Castletownshend in West Cork.
-A tiny fishing village with the most beautiful scenery and amazing coves and beaches to explore sailing and kayaking.
+A small fishing village with the most beautiful scenery and amazing coves and beaches to explore sailing and kayaking.

 This is a difficult one, I have so many favourites and they change depending on my mood - so this is by no means the definitive list, it's more of a rainy-January-lying-on-the-sofa kind of list.
 Some are novels, others poetry or non-fiction, but all have had an impact on my life in one way or another.
 I started off with a very 'worthy' list, then amended it to make it the books I couldn't live without - the ones I read over and over again.

 Accidental Tourist by Anne Tyler